Roief8/House-Marketplace/README.md

 House marketplace

+features:

+explore listed houses, sorted by category or offers.

-view listed houses and list your on house for sale or rent.
+list your on house for sale or rent.

 Authentication with google, integration with google firebase database.

+option to contact asset owner with email.

 Screenshots: